Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 We hear every day from our member companies—of every size and industry, across nearly every state—they’re facing unprecedented challenges trying to find enough workers to fill open jobs.
 Right now, the latest data shows that we have 9.5 million job openings in the U.S., but only 6.5 million unemployed workers.

 We have a lot of jobs, but not enough workers to fill them.
-If every unemployed person in the country found a job, we would still have 3 million open jobs.
+If every unemployed person in the country found a job, we would still have nearly 3 million open jobs.

 The U.S. Chamber is capturing the trends on job openings, labor force participation, quit rates, and more, for a quick understanding of the state of the workforce in our America Works Data Center.
 Read on for an analysis of the state of the workforce on the national level.